- Cape Town

 Enjoy the museums, restaurants and shops of Cape Town.

 Take a cable car up to the top of Table Mountain for incredible views of the city below.

 Visit Robben Island, where Nelson Mandela was imprisoned during apartheid.

 Enjoy a full day guided tour of the Cape Point and Peninsula and see the jackass penguin colony on Boulders Beach.

 Indulge in fine food to accompany the great wines of Franschhoek and the surrounding vineyards.

 What our specialists say...

 This trip combines the chequered history and natural beauty of Cape Town with the laid-back, rolling countryside of the Winelands region.
-Starting in Cape Town, you can spend your days sightseeing, perhaps taking the cable car up Table Mountain, or visiting the Kirstenbosch Botanical Gardens.
+Starting in Cape Town, you can spend your days sightseeing.
+Take the cable car up Table Mountain and visit the Kirstenbosch Botanical Gardens.
 Meanwhile, a guided tour of Robben Island by a former inmate provides you with an insider’s view of what life was like for Nelson Mandela during his imprisonment.
 Just a short drive away, the town of Franschhoek in the Winelands makes for an indulgent stay as you hop between the local wineries sampling the region’s produce and tuck into some of South Africa’s finest cuisine.

 We recommend this trip for: